Skip to content

 Configure the Stack via gRPC

-The Aspens Markets Stack is configured through a series of gRPC calls.
+The Aspens Market Stack is configured through a series of gRPC calls.
 You'll need to use a gRPC client (like grpcurl) to make these calls.
 Here's the step-by-step process:

 1. Add Base Chain